4tronix/BitBot/README.md

 bitbot.select_model(BBModel.XL)
 ```

-Or you can leave the BitBot to automatically decide and not use this command at all.
+In almost all cases, you can leave the BitBot to automatically decide and not use this command at all.
 It will do this at the start of the program so it requires the BitBot to be switched on
 to make the correct selection.
-If you do it automatically then you can use the same hex code for both models.
+If you do it automatically then you can use the same hex code for all models.
 You can check what model is being used by:

 ```block
 bitbot.getModel()
 ```

+## BitBot PRO
+These commands described below are the standard blocks for BitBot and BitBot XL.
+The [new blocks specifically for BitBot PRO are described here](https://4tronix.co.uk/bitbotpro)

 ## Driving the robot
 The simplest way to drive the robot is by using the `go(...)` or `goms(...)` blocks.